Harju County: Rail

 Paldiski-Tallinn-St Petersburg line was opened as the first line in Estonia in 1870.
 Today, Elron operates both commuter rail in Harju County and inter-city rail from Tallinn.
 Important lines include Tallinn-Narva/Tartu through Kehra and Aegviidu, Tallinn-Pärnu/Viljandi through Saku and Tallinn-Paldiski through Saue and Keila.
 Tallinn-Riisipere line used to be extended to Haapsalu.
-The Rail Baltic Tallinn-Riga-Warsaw line is estimated to be operational in 2024.
+The Rail Baltic Tallinn-Riga-Warsaw line is estimated to become operational in 2024.

 Air

 Harju County and Estonia are serviced by Lennart Meri Tallinn Airport, which is open to both domestic and international flights.
 The Tallinn Linnahall Heliport offers international flights to Helsinki, Finland.

 Ports and harbours

 Tallinn Passenger Port or the Old City Harbour served 8.84 million passengers in 2012 on lines to Helsinki, Stockholm and St. Petersburg.
 Transport to Kelnase Harbour on Prangli Island is provided from Leppneeme Harbour in Viimsi Parish and to Naissaar Island from Tallinn Lennusadam Harbour.
 Seasonal transport to Aegna Island is provided from Tallinn Kalasadam Harbour.

 The biggest cargo port is Muuga Harbour in Maardu and Viimsi Parish.
 Other large ports include Paldiski North Harbour and Paldiski South Harbour, Miiduranna Harbour in Viimsi Parish and Bekkeri-Meeruse Port, Hundipea Harbour, Lennusadama Harbour, Paljassaare Harbour, Patarei Harbour, Peetri Harbour and Vene-Balti Port in Tallinn.